TheSil/irreducibility_criteria_checker/README.md

 ## Polya's irreducibility criterion
 See Theorem 2.2.8 (Polya) in book Polynomials by Prasolov.

+## Levit's irreducibility criterion
+See Theorem 2 in Irreducibility of Polynomials with Low Absolute Values by R. J. Levit.

 ## Schur's irreducibility criterion
 See Schur's theorem for example in http://www.math.uconn.edu/~kconrad/blurbs/gradnumthy/schurtheorem.pdf.